Three Year Pathways

 • are committed to enrolling in Summer Session after your first and second years.

-Students with transfer credit from AP exams or college classes taken while in high school are particularly well positioned to pursue an accelerated plan.
+Students with transfer credit from AP/IBH exams or college classes taken while in high school may be especially well positioned to pursue a three year pathway, though the sample plans do not require any prior college credit.

 What should I expect from a three year pathway?

-GraduationThe primary benefit of completing a degree in three years is financial – by paying tuition, fees, and housing costs for fewer quarters, the cost of earning your degree will be less.
-And by graduating early and getting a head start on graduate school or your career, you can maximize your lifetime earnings.
+GraduationOne benefit of completing a degree in three years is financial – by paying tuition, fees, and housing costs for fewer quarters, the cost of earning your degree will be less.
+Further, by graduating early and getting a head start on graduate school or your career, you can maximize your lifetime earnings.

-A challenge of an accelerated degree pathway is that you’ll have to make some important decisions earlier than your classmates.
-To stay on track, you’ll need to choose and qualify for a major earlier, and you’ll need to commit to the three year pathway in your first year.
-Since most students who pursue an accelerated pathway will have to enroll in Summer Session every year, it may mean there are fewer opportunities for summer work or internships.
+A challenge of pursuing a three year pathway is that you’ll have to make some important decisions early in your college career.
+You’ll choose and qualify for a major earlier than most of your fellow classmates.
+Most students who pursue a three year pathway will have to enroll in summer classes every year, meaning there are fewer opportunities for summer work or internships.

 How can I explore what a three year pathway would look like for me?

-Sample plans for many of our most popular majors are posted to the left – but your plan may look a bit different!
-Contact your major/program advisor to devise a plan that takes into account your AP, IB, and transfer credit, interests, and career goals.
+Sample plans are provided to the left– but your plan may look a bit different!
+Contact your major advisor to customize a plan that takes into account your AP, IBH, transfer credit, interests, and career goals.